The Complete Guide to the Water Parks at Walt Disney World

 The park features 12 exciting water attractions, 11 food & beverage locations, two merchandise shop and locker rooms.
 The park typically opens at 10:00 AM and closes around 5:00 PM or 6:00 PM, remaining open later during peak summer months.

-Similar to Typhoon Lagoon, a single-day admission ticket with no blockout dates costs $69.00 per adult ages 10 and $63.00 per child ages three to nine years old.
-Tickets with blackout dates are priced at $64.00 per adult and $58.00 per child; blackout dates for 2023 run from May 27th to October 1st.
+Similar to Typhoon Lagoon, a single-day admission ticket with no blockout dates costs $74.00 per adult ages 10 and $68.00 per child ages three to nine years old.
+Tickets with blackout dates are priced at $64.00 per adult and $58.00 per child.

 Attractions